ppetru/incidents-pt/README.md

   * https://simonwillison.net/2020/Oct/9/git-scraping/ for the idea
   * https://github.com/FogosPT for inspiration

-## Not currently active

-Starting in early December 2024, the ANEPC data feed no longer seems to work.
+## Data gaps

+The ANEPC data feed was not always publicly available.
+This archive is missing the following time windows:
+  * 2024-12-09 to 2025-08-05